astronomer/docs/learn/airflow-importing-custom-hooks-operators.md

         self.my_parameter = my_parameter

     # define the .execute() method that runs when a task uses this operator.
-    # The Airflow context must always be passed to '.execute()', so make
+    # The Apache Airflow® context must always be passed to '.execute()', so make
     # sure to include the 'context' kwarg.
     def execute(self, context):
         # write to Airflow task logs